firasesbai/firasesbai.github.io/_posts/2023-03-12-data-engineering-201-part-2.markdown

 ![image](/assets/images/articles/12_data_warehouse_vs_data_lake_vs_data_lakehouse.png)
 <br />*Figure 2: Data Warehouse vs Data Lake vs Data Lakehouse*

-Some data management solutions such as [Delta Lake], which is an implementation of Data Lakehouse from Databricks, offer the ability to store and process big data in a reliable and consistent manner, while also providing the scalability and cost savings of a data lake.
+Some data management solutions such as [Delta Lake](https://delta.io/), which is an implementation of Data Lakehouse from Databricks, offer the ability to store and process big data in a reliable and consistent manner, while also providing the scalability and cost savings of a data lake.

 The data lakehouse is a relatively new concept and is still evolving, but it has the potential to become an important technology for big data processing and analysis in the future.